Hungarian anti-LGBTQ law: Main argument

-Sex education in schools
+Sex education

 Against this background, the bill lays down two sets of obligations concerning education.
 It prohibits the provision of courses on sex education, biology, natural sciences or health that mention anything other than the biparental, heterosexual image of the family.
 The law specifically provides for the following amendments regarding sex education courses.
 First, the law establishes a prohibition to expose minors to any pornographic content and to any content that portrays other than the conservative image of family and sex, for instance, gender reassignment, non-heterosexual orientation, homoparental family or single-parent family.
 Second, the law introduces a system of registration and accreditation for NGOs that provide sex education courses to minors, thus hindering in practice the provision of comprehensive, science-based and inclusive courses, especially for LGBTQ-led organisations.
 Third, the law amends Act II of 2012 on Petty Offences and criminalises teachers and headteachers that allow the provisions to students of comprehensive, science-based, inclusive courses, especially by LGBTQ-led organisations.

 As a result of the anti-LGBTQ law, access to schools by external experts and organizations for the purposes of holding classes – among others – on sexuality is limited.
 The anti-LGBTQ law prescribes that only experts and organizations that are registered by a special public body may conduct sexual education in schools.
 However, since the passage of the law, no public body facilitating such registrations had been established.
 In the absence of the implementing legislation, currently no civil society organization or external expert may hold sex education classes in institutions of public education.
 As a result, teachers are unable to invite any experts to talk about sexuality.
 This de facto ban has been implemented so broadly that even an NGO with a human rights educations program that does not focus on LGBTQ issues was still banned from schools that they have been working with for many years.